Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Analysis and Results

 \subsection{CHIME}

-Given that a large number of the FRBs detected by CHIME are from off the center of the latter's beam pattern, one can only set lower limits to the FRB's actual flux density and fluence.
-However, for a CHIME FRB, it is reasonable to assume that the ratio of its measured flux density to fluence is close to the ratio had the FRB been detected in the direction coinciding with the beam center of the telescope.
-So, in order to compare the results we have obtained in the case of non-CHIME FRBs with the CHIME ones, we have introduced a new technique whereby we use the dimensionless quantities $L_{300}/E$, $X1$, $X2$, $X3$, $X4$ and $X6$ that involve the ratio $S_{\nu_O}/F_{\nu_O}$ (or its reciprocal) in our analysis for both these data sets.
+Given that many of the FRBs detected by CHIME are from off the center of the latter's beam pattern, one can only set lower limits to the FRB's actual flux density and fluence.
+However, for a CHIME FRB, it is reasonable to assume that the ratio of its measured flux density to fluence is close to the true ratio had the FRB been detected in the direction coinciding with the beam center of the telescope.
+So, to compare the results we have obtained in the case of non-CHIME FRBs with the CHIME ones, we have introduced a new technique whereby we use the quantities $L_{300}/E$, $X1$, $X2$, $X3$, $X4$, $X6$ and $X7$ that involve the ratio $S_{\nu_O}/F_{\nu_O}$ (or its reciprocal) in our analysis for both these data sets.

-The other advantage of this technique is that the numerical values of each of these dimensionless quantities lie in the same ranges for both CHIME and non-CHIME FRBs and hence, can be meaningfully compared.
-For instance, the histograms of fig.~\ref{fig.7} demonstrate that distributions of $L_{300}/E$ and the corresponding median values of CHIME FRBs show the same trends as in the case of non-CHIME, entailing an internal consistency of our new method.
+The other advantage of this technique is that the numerical values of each of the parameters (eqs.
+(25)-(35)) as well as $L_{300}/E$ lie in the same range for both CHIME and non-CHIME FRBs leading thereby to a meaningful comparison of CHIME and non-CHIME FRBS.
+This feature also supports our novel use of considering the ratio of flux density to fluence in defining the constructed parameters.
+For instance, the histograms of figs.\ref{fig6} (a)-(f) demonstrate that distributions of $L_{300}/E$ and the corresponding median values of non-CHIME FRBs show the same trends as in the case of CHIME (figs.\ref{fig7} (a)-(f)), entailing an internal consistency of our new method.
+The bi-modality in the distribution of $L_{300}/E $ is displayed in both CHIME and non-CHIME FRBs, albeit the evidence being weaker when all the repeaters are assigned $\alpha = 1.5$.
+This encourages us to claim that even CHIME FRBs would have shown a bi-modal distribution in $L_{300} $ had the measured values of the flux density for each of the FRBs were available.